-8. PRIOR YEAR ADJUSTMENT
+8. PRIOR YEAR ADJUSTMENT IN RELATION TO 2013

-Following the acquisition of the Company's master patent, the Board, acting on advice, has reconsidered the substance of the arrangement and have formed the view that the obligation to pay future liabilities is an executory contract.
-This judgement arises from an obligation for the significant on-going involvement of the vendor, through to commercialisation of the product.
+Following the acquisition of the Company's master patent, the Board, acting on advice, had reconsidered the substance of the arrangement and had formed the view that the obligation to pay future liabilities was an executory contract.
+This judgement arose from an obligation for the significant on-going involvement of the vendor, through to commercialisation of the product.